mattis1896/edc-connector-repo-WS2024/README.md

    * Press F1 in VS Code and select "Dev Containers: Attach to running container".
    * Select the `java-gradle-dev` container from the list.

-This refined description provides a clearer explanation of the two options for obtaining the Docker image and includes the necessary command to run the container with the specified port mappings.

 ---